stackbit-projects/neat-rabbit-014d0/src/pages/projects.md

 title: Projects
 sections:
   - type: features_section
-    title: Projects
+    title: Current Projects
     features:
       - title: Compute-in-Memory with 3D NAND Flash
         content: >-
           With the advent of data-hungry deep-learning methods, moving data between memory and processors has become a significant bottleneck to energy-efficient machine learning.
 The brain solves this problem by co-localizing its memory storage and its compute, and we aim to realize this mechanism using the architecture and subthreshold dynamics of 3D NAND Flash.
         align: left